Thomas Arnold

 Thomas Arnold (13 June 1795 – 12 June 1842) was an English educator and historian.
 He was an early supporter of the Broad Church Anglican movement.
 As headmaster of Rugby School from 1828 to 1841, he introduced several reforms that were widely copied by other noted public schools.
 His reforms redefined standards of masculinity and achievement.

 Early life and education

-Arnold was born on the Isle of Wight, the son of William Arnold, a Customs officer, and his wife Martha Delafield.
+Arnold was born on the Isle of Wight, the son of William Arnold, a Customs officer, and his wife Martha Delafield (sister to John Delafield).
 William Arnold was related to the Arnold family of gentry from Lowestoft.
 Thomas was educated at Lord Weymouth's Grammar School, Warminster, at Winchester, and at Corpus Christi College, Oxford.
 He excelled in Classics and was made a fellow of Oriel in 1815.
 He became headmaster of a school in Laleham before moving to Rugby.

 Career as an educator

 Rugby School

 Arnold's appointment to the headship of Rugby School in 1828, after some years as a private tutor, turned the school's fortunes around.
 His force of character and religious zeal enabled him to make it a model for other public schools and exercise a strong influence on the education system of England.
 Though he introduced history, mathematics and modern languages, he based his teaching on the classical languages.
 "I assume it as the foundation of all my view of the case, that boys at a public school never will learn to speak or pronounce French well, under any circumstances," and so it would be enough if they could "learn it grammatically as a dead language."
 Physical science was not taught because, in Arnold's view, "it must either take the chief place in the school curriculum, or it must be left out altogether."
 Arnold was also opposed to the materialistic tendency of physical science, a view deriving from his Christian idealism.
 He wrote that "rather than have physical science the principal thing in my son's mind, I would gladly have him think that the sun went round the earth, and that the stars were so many spangles set in the bright blue firmament.
 Surely the one thing needful for a Christian and an Englishman to study is Christian and moral and political philosophy."